melbo911/missions/README.md

-# m_mission
+# mk_mission

-mk_mission is a little program (perl script and compiled version available)  which can be used to create scenery files for the great "Heli Rescue Mission" (HRM) X-Plane plugin made by Kristian80.
+mk_mission is a little program, which can be used to create scenery files for the great "Heli Rescue Mission" (HRM) X-Plane plugin made by Kristian80.

 First create a new scene using the X-Plane WorldEditor (WED).